 The point is: The best way to ensure that your participants have a great time is to have a great time yourselves.

-Speaking of gratitude and excitement, let’s take a moment to talk about thanking your walkathon or bikeathon participants.
+Speaking of gratitude and excitement, let’s take a moment to talk about thanking your event participants.

-The #1 rule when it comes to thanking event fundraiser participants: Send your sincere gratitude within the first 48 hours following the walkathon or bikeathon.
+Don’t forget the #1 rule when it comes to thanking event fundraiser participants, for both in-person or virtual events.
+Send your sincere gratitude within the first 48 hours following the walkathon, bikeathon, or runathon.

 If you wait any longer than that to send out thank you letters, emails, and phone calls, people will start to suspect that you’ve dropped the ball.

-52% of people who have left a nonprofit (quit donating, unsubscribed from emails, stopped attending meetings, etc.) cited their reasoning as a lack of communication and gratitude.
+52% of people who have left a nonprofit, whether they quit donating, unsubscribed from emails, or stopped attending meetings, cited their reasoning as a lack of communication and gratitude.

-Your nonprofit needs to stay on top of your acknowledgements.
-As soon as the walkathon or bikeathon is over, start crafting your thank you letters.
+To avoid it, all your nonprofit needs to do is stay on top of your acknowledgments.
+As soon as the event is over, start crafting your thank you letters.

 Some fundraising software platforms even allow you to send out automatic acknowledgements after participants have:

-For more info on following up with your participants, take a look at this helpful article about donation receipts: https://www.qgiv.com/blog/donation-receipts/
+For more info on following up with your participants, take a look at these helpful fundraising letter templates.

-The point is: Not only is it crucial to follow up and thank your event participants, it’s also extremely important to do so within the first 48 hours after the walkathon or bikeathon.
+The point is: Not only is it crucial to follow up and thank your event participants, it’s also extremely important to do so within the first 48 hours.

-Hopefully, now you have a better understanding of how to host a walkathon or bikeathon.
+Hopefully, you have a better understanding of how to host a walkathon, bikeathon, or runathon.
 Take it all one step at a time, and you’ll get to the finish line in no time at all.